zhengrchan/zhengrchan.github.io/source/_posts/Curve-fitting-of-PRML-ch1-by-python.md

 We use $E(\mathbf{w}) = \frac{1}{2} \sum_{n = 1}^N[y(x_n,\mathbf{w}) - t_n]^2$ to measure the misfit between $y(x,\mathbf{w})$ and real world data(training data).
 The $\frac{1}{2}$ is for computing convenience.

 We called the $E(\mathbf{w})$ _error function_.
-And our goal is to minimize it since the small value TODO:(xianshile) the polynomial and the data have small difference, thus the polynomial fits the real world well.
+And our goal is to minimize it since the small value shown that the polynomial and the data have small difference, thus the polynomial fits the real world well.

 Then let's find out how to find a $\mathbf{w}$ to minimize the error function.